pauloralves/filmow_to_letterboxd_csv/README.md

 **1. Simply run it online (no installations, no heavy downloads)**
 - Go to https://repl.it/github/pauloralves/filmow_to_letterboxd_csv.
 - Click the `RUN` button, once it's available.
-- Wait until a pink message appears.
-Answer the questions and hit ENTER after each one.
+- Wait until a pink message appears (it should take some minutes).
+- Answer the questions and hit ENTER after each one.
 - Wait until the process is finished.
-A green message will appear.
+- A green message will appear with the download link.
-- Next, on the left side of the screen, near 'Folders', click on the three dots and Download as zip.
-- Unzip the downloaded folder.
-- The .csv file(s) will be on the lib folder.

-- ***SOMETIMES THE CSV FILES MIGHT NOT COME WITH THE ZIP.
-JUST DOWNLOAD IT AGAIN AND THEY SHOULD BE THERE.***
+- Access the link and download the CSV file's.

 **2. Run on your machine.
 Recommended for those who have ruby installed or want to install it**
 - https://www.ruby-lang.org/en/documentation/installation/